 BLS data collectors then call retail stores, doctor’s offices and service establishments to determine the price changes for the approximately 80,000 items included in the CPI-W.

 If there is no change in the CPI-W — which was the case in 2015 — there is no COLA for the following year.
 In 2016, there was a small increase of 0.3 percent, which went into effect at the start of 2017.

-Here’s the COLA announced in each year by the Social Security Administration.
+Here’s a historical look at the COLA increases over the last 10 years by the Social Security Administration.

 |Year||COLA increase||Year||COLA increase|

 The CPI-W and how it is calculated are sometimes the subject of debate.
 For instance, because it is based on a basket of products reflecting the spending of younger, working people, some critics say it doesn’t accurately measure the inflation experienced by older retirees who may purchase more prescription drugs and medical services.